chirag04/react-native-mail/README.md

 # react-native-mail

-A react-native wrapper on top of apple's ``MFMailComposeViewController``.
+A React Native wrapper for Apple's ``MFMailComposeViewController``.
+Supports emails with attachments.

 ### Add it to your project